fnl/libfnl/doc/index.rst

 ``fnlmedline.py``

-    A script to manage a mirror of PubMed/MEDLINE as a CouchDB.
+    A script to manage a mirror of PubMed/MEDLINE records and external document attachments as a CouchDB.